 North Korea, the world’s last true Stalinist dictatorship, has a strange rival in producing polls to show that 99.9% of people love and support the glorious regime.
 It is the piped music industry!
-This too regularly publishes surveys quoting figures from its supposedly ‘scientific research’ that muzac is adored by, say, 95% of customers.
-Such research, sponsored by organisations involved directly or otherwise in producing piped music, is deeply suspect.
+This too regularly publishes surveys quoting figures from its supposedly ‘scientific research’ that muzac is adored by, say, 99% of customers.

-A recent statement about how everybody loves muzac comes from John Brodie, Chief Executive of Scotmid, which has introduced piped music into some Co-op stores.
-In response to protests, Brodie said that Scotmid had research to show that customers like background music: ‘We have also read a number of reports about the impact of music in public places and in one particular summary it mentions two key elements – “people rank music as more difficult to live without than sports, movies and newspapers” and “music enhances wellbeing amongst customers and employees in workplaces”.’
+A typical statement about how everybody loves muzac comes from John Brodie, Chief Executive of Scotmid, which has introduced piped music into some Co-op stores.
+In response to protests, Brodie said that Scotmid had research to show that customers loved piped music: ‘We have also read a number of reports about the impact of music in public places and in one particular summary it mentions two key elements – “people rank music as more difficult to live without than sports, movies and newspapers” and “music enhances wellbeing amongst customers and employees in workplaces”.’

 Note what is being suggested here.
 Because most people state they value music highly – which is no surprise – they must therefore love piped music.
 Such distortion of people’s real reactions to unwanted music comes from Heartbeats International, ‘a global brand communication agency with offices in Stockholm, Tokyo and New York.
 Our mission is to help clients worldwide to use the power of music and sound to stand out in today’s crowded marketplace and increase customer engagement’.

-All such agencies have so strong a vested interest in persuading stores/hotels/restaurants to play piped music that it seems odd any balanced person takes their findings seriously.
-The Co-op, like Marks and Spencer, is a chain that is fast losing touch with customer’ real wants.
-Instead, it prefers pseudo-scientific findings produced by just one or two ‘professors’ who are lavishly funded by, er, the piped music industry.
+All such agencies have so strong a vested interest in persuading stores/hotels/restaurants to play piped music that it seems odd any sane person still takes their findings seriously.
+The Co-op, like Marks and Spencer, is a chain fast losing touch with customer’ real wants.
+Instead, it prefers pseudo-scientific findings produced by a couple of academics, who are mainly funded by the piped music industry.
 Coincidence?
-Certainly not.
+Almost certainly not, although the academics concerned no doubt believe their own research.
 Both the Co-op and M&S are in deep trouble commercially.
 This is no coincidence either.